Philippians 4:14

 “Nevertheless you have done well that you shared in my distress.”

-“Nevertheless” has the idea in this context of “notwithstanding.”
-Paul repeats his commendation to the Philippians for sending their gift because he just said (vv11-13) that he does not need their gift!
-Just because he was spiritually self-sufficient, that does not mean he lacked appreciation for their gift.
+“Nevertheless” has the idea in this context of notwithstanding.
+Paul repeated his commendation to the Philippians for sending their gift because he just said (vv.
+11-13) that he did not need their gift!
+Just because he was spiritually self-sufficient did not mean he lacked appreciation for their gift.

 “you have done well”

-The word “well” carries the concepts of noble, beautiful or excellent.
+The word “well” carries the concepts of noble, beautiful, or excellent.
 Their gift was an honorable act.
-After Paul’s assertion that he could get along without support from human sources, the Philippians may have thought that he was chastising them for their gift of money.
-He does not want to leave the impression that he is bad rapping their gift.
+After Paul’s assertion that he could get along without support from human sources, the Philippians could have thought that he was chastising them for their gift of money.
+He did not want to leave the impression that he was rejecting their gift.

 “that you shared in my distress”